 Gain in muscle mass and bone density

-Testosterone plays a critical role in development of muscle and strength.
+Testosterone plays a critical role in the development of muscle and strength.
 It increases neurotransmitters that boost tissue growth as well as interacting with nuclear receptors in DNA to increase muscle growth while exercising.